-Tom Cruise News: Despite Reports, Star Has Not Reunited With Daughter Suri,Still Absent From Little One’s Life
+Despite Reports, Tom Cruise Has Not Reunited With Daughter Suri, Still Absent From Little One’s Life

 — The Hollywood Gossip (@THGossip) January 25, 2018

 In addition to rumors surfacing about a reunion between Cruise and his daughter, insiders also insisted that Tom is set to remarry and that when he does, he wants to get Suri back.
-Yet this too has been stamped out as false and there doesn’t appear to be any bride-to-be in the picture for Tom Cruise at the moment.
+This too has been stamped out as false, and there doesn’t appear to be any bride-to-be in the picture for Tom Cruise at the moment.